ynnoj/jsne-talk-serverless/README.md

 # A serverless approach to API design

-> 📣 Serverless talk at JSNE from March 2019
+> 📣 Serverless talk at JavaScript NE from March 2019

 ## Description